Great Neck School District opts out of high-risk winter sports

 "The email also said they would entertain intra-district play, like intramurals," Cronin said.
 "If you strip away all the dreams, then come up with something creative.
 I’m hoping our board of education could bubble our two basketball programs here at Great Neck North and Great Neck South and have a best-of-seven championship series on Great Neck TV and give us something wonderful to remember — make it positive."

 Jackson Cronin, a 6-2 point-guard, led Nassau Conference A-II in scoring as a junior.
+Cronin was accepted to the University of Kansas, and his father Steve said he was offered a spot on the men's basketball team as a preferred walk-on.
 Luke Cronin, a 6-6 sophomore, also played varsity last year.

 "It’s been an extremely emotional time for our family," Cronin said.
 "My boys were also teammates of Jo-Jo Wright and that has been extremely difficult for our family.
 He was such a fantastic young man, and his death is shocking."